High Heels (1991 film): Plot

-Rebeca, a television news broadcaster, waits anxiously at a Madrid airport for the return of her mother, Becky del Páramo, a famous torch singer, who is returning to Spain after a fifteen-year stay in Mexico.
-While she is waiting, Rebeca recalls incidents from her early life when her mother, preoccupied with her career and romantic life, neglected and rejected her.
+Rebeca waits anxiously at a Madrid airport for the return of her mother, Becky del Páramo, a famous torch singer, who is returning to Spain after a fifteen-year stay in Mexico.
+While waiting, Rebeca recalls incidents from her early life when her mother, preoccupied with her career and romantic life, neglected and rejected her.

-Rebeca has since become a newsreader for a television station owned by her husband Manuel.
-The intensity of the family reunion is heightened because, many years ago, Manuel was one of Becky's lovers.
-On the night of her return, Becky, Rebeca and Manuel have supper and then go out to see Letal, a female impersonator whose drag act is based on Becky.
-For some time, Rebeca has been coming to see the concerts whenever she misses her mother.
-Backstage, Rebeca helps Letal to remove his costume and, kneeling in front of him, she is impressed by his manhood.
-Letal takes advantage of the situation and they make love.
-Manuel, who no longer loves his wife, wants to sleep with Becky again and divorce Rebeca.
+Rebeca is now a news broadcaster for a television station owned by her husband, Manuel.
+The drama of the reunion is intensified because years ago Manuel was one of Becky's lovers.
+On the night of Becky’s return, Rebeca takes Becky and Manuel to see “Femme Letal” (Lethal Woman), a female impersonator who portrays Becky in his drag act.
+For some time, Rebeca has been coming to see Letal’s impersonation.
+That night, while Manuel and Becky remain in the audience, at Letal’s urging, Rebeca goes backstage to help Letal remove his costume.
+Seeing him naked, Rebeca is impressed by his manhood.
+When Rebeca admits that she and Manuel have not had sex in 5 months, Letal takes advantage by seducing her.
+Meanwhile, Manuel tells Becky that he wants to divorce the "difficult" Rebeca, and he and Becky subsequently become lovers again.

-A month later, Manuel is murdered in his villa.
-He had spent the evening first with his mistress Isabel (also Rebeca's sign language interpreter on the news) and then with Becky who, having become his lover again, had come to announce it was over between them because she had learnt about his other mistress.
-It was Rebeca who discovered the body.
-The investigating magistrate, Judge Domínguez, knows that their relationship has not recovered since Rebeca found out Becky was seeing Manuel, and centres his suspicions on both mother and daughter.
+A month later, Manuel is murdered in his getaway villa.
+He had spent the evening first with his mistress, Isabel (Rebeca's sign language interpreter on the news), and then with Becky, who came to break up on discovering his infidelity to her.
+Arriving to confront Manuel about his infidelities, Rebeca reports discovering the body.
+The investigating magistrate, Judge Domínguez, aware of the tangled infidelities, suspects both mother and daughter.

-On the day of Manuel's funeral, Rebeca confesses to his murder live on television, while reading the news.
-She is immediately imprisoned, but the investigating judge seems desperate to prove her innocence despite all the evidence.
-Becky makes her return to the Madrid stage while Rebeca spends her first night in prison.
-In jail, she listens on the radio as her mother dedicates the first songs of her triumphant concert performance to Rebeca.
-A social worker, Paula, takes a special interest in Rebeca; like her, she is heartbroken, grieving the loss of her boyfriend Hugo.
-Rebeca sees a nude picture of Hugo that Paula carries with her, and thinks that Letal and Hugo are the same person.
+During the news broadcast on the day of Manuel's funeral, Rebeca confesses to his murder live on television.
+She is arrested on camera.
+The investigating judge seems eager to prove her innocence despite the evidence.
+While Rebeca spends her first night in prison, Becky makes her return to the Madrid stage.
+In prison, Rebeca listens to the radio as her mother dedicates to Rebeca her triumphant return performance.
+A social worker, Paula, takes a special interest in Rebeca; like her, she is heartbroken, grieving the loss of her boyfriend, Hugo.
+Seeing a picture of Hugo that Paula carries with her, Rebeca thinks that Letal and Hugo are the same person.